Last Updated on 15th March 2023 by peppe8o

-Raspberry PI remote management and access allow you to control your Raspberry PI device remotely from your home network or from the internet.
+Raspberry PI remote management and access tools allow you to control your Raspberry PI device remotely from your home network or from the internet.
 The latter case will be possible if you have control of your router (managing firewall rules if necessary) and a public IP address from your internet provider.
 This gives you remote control of your Raspberry PI projects and remote access to their results.
 It is a must when installing in your Linux device services like IoT functions, web servers, sensors, python scripts, docker containers or other third-party software.

 Every remote management tool will need that you get your Raspberry PI’s IP address to connect.